Barabasi-Lab/AI-Bind/README.md

 ## What does AI-Bind offer?

 We developed the AI-Bind pipeline with the goal to maximize inductive test performance.
-First, we mitigated annotation imbalance by including in the training set both positive and negative examples for each protein and ligand, balancing the exceeding number of positive annotations in the original data with network-derived negatives, i.e., pairs of proteins and ligands with high shortest path distance on the bipartite network induced by all pairs of proteins and ligands for which we collected binding experimental evidence.
+First, we mitigated annotation imbalance by including in the training set both positive and negative examples for each protein and ligand, balancing the exceeding number of positive annotations in the original data with network-derived negatives, i.e., pairs of proteins and ligands with large shortest path distance on the bipartite network induced by all pairs of proteins and ligands for which we collected binding experimental evidence.
 This step improves the training phase of all ML models, enhancing their ability to learn structural features.
 Second, by testing different architectures such as VecNet, VAENet, and Siamese, currently available to the user in different python notebooks, we understood how the best generalizing models are not trained end-to-end, but leverage the vectorial representation capturing the salient structural features of molecules and proteins, as learned on wider and more heterogeneous chemical libraries, not filtered according to the current binding evidence.
 In machine learning jargon, this implies the introduction of unsupervised pre-training of ligand and protein embeddings within the ML architecture.

 The best performing architecture in AI-Bind implementation is VecNet, which uses Mol2vec and ProtVec to embed the ligands and the proteins, respectively.
 These embeddings are fed into a decoder (Multi-layer Perceptron), predicting the binding probability.
 ![VecNet](https://github.com/ChatterjeeAyan/AI-Bind/blob/main/Images/GitHub_Diagram.png)